-In Slovakia, early childhood education and care for children (ECEC) under 3 years old (0–3 years) is provided in nurseries (detské jasle, officially called zariadenia starostlivosti o deti do troch rokov veku dieťaťa.
-Young children may also be cared for by childminders (opatrovateľ detí).
-This provision is governed by the Ministry of Labour, Social Affairs and Family of the Slovak Republic.
+Care for children (ECEC) under 3 years old (0–3 years) is provided in nurseries (detské jasle, officially called zariadenia starostlivosti o deti do troch rokov veku dieťaťa - facilities of care for children up to 3 years of age) or child groups.
+Nurseries can be founded by municipalities, however, most of them are founded and operated by private entities or churches.
+Nurseries are methodologically managed by the Ministry of Labour, Social Affairs and Family of the Slovak Republic.

 Founders of kindergartens are mostly municipalities and cities (public kindergartens), natural or other legal persons (private kindergartens) and state-recognised churches or religious societies (church kindergartens).